robertojohansalim/go-pointer/README.md

     Value: &tempValue
 }
 ```
-Or some sorcerry that ends up looks like this
+Or some sorcery that ends up looking like this
 ```go
 newStruct := NewStruct{
     Value: &[]string{"Lorem Ipsum"}[0]